Phosphorus

 Related Terms

-3. Bone Mineralisation – The process of depositing minerals like calcium and phosphorus into bones, making them strong and dense.
+- Bone Mineralization – The process of depositing minerals like calcium and phosphorus into bones, making them strong and dense.